-I say I’m “over-educated” because I have three degrees: a Master’s degree in English Literature, a Bachelor’s degree in English, and a Bachelor’s degree in Economics, as well as a summer cert from the University of Cambridge (Cambridge, England).
+I always say I’m “over-educated” because I have three degrees: a Master’s degree in English Literature, a Bachelor’s degree in English, and a Bachelor’s degree in Economics, as well as a summer cert from the University of Cambridge (Cambridge, England).
 I taught at universities & colleges for years, but I then realized academia wasn’t for me.
 I love teaching, but not in the formal system (which is broken in so many ways).
-I now indulge this love by teaching clients how to use WordPress & how to use their sites for creating & doing online business, and it’s incredibly fulfilling.
+I now indulge this love by teaching clients how to use WordPress & how to use their sites for their various needs, and it’s incredibly fulfilling.

 Despite the topics of my degrees, all of my work experience before teaching involved some form of computers & layout & design—wait, who am I kidding?
 Teaching involved that, too, since I made websites for my classes, loved laying out class handouts, and ran the computer classroom while in grad school (and forced my students to watch & write about THE MATRIX).
 I’ve always been a designer & computer geek at heart, so to now be able to make a living doing computer work full-time, and at home, is a dream come true.

 As for TV & movies…well, a sample of favs includes: Movies: The Matrix, Hackers, Top Gun, the Bourne films, Red & Red 2, Lord of the Rings, The Adjustment Bureau, Practical Magic, A Room with a View, the 1995 Pride & Prejudice, Sense and Sensibility, Howard’s End, Bed of Roses, Only You, Under The Tuscan Sun, Sabrina, Somethings Gotta Give, The Blind Side.
-TV: Downton Abbey, Elementary, Sherlock, Major Crimes, Downton Abbey, Chuck, Alias, Suits, Covert Affairs, The X-Files, Cougar Town, Doc Martin, As Time Goes By, Absolutely Fabulous, Keeping Up Appearances, Lewis.
+TV: Downton Abbey, Elementary, Sherlock, Major Crimes, Chuck, Alias, Suits, Covert Affairs, Cougar Town, Doc Martin, As Time Goes By, Absolutely Fabulous, Keeping Up Appearances, Lewis.
 And lots more I’m forgetting at the moment…

 The longer story: